jserweta/master-thesis-app/README.md

 # Master Thesis App

 App created for my master thesis under the title "Stock market analysis portal".

+## How to run project

+The build folder is ready to be deployed.\
+You may serve it with a static server:

+npm install -g serve
+serve -s build

 ## Available Scripts

 In the project directory, you can run: